GandhiNN/gandhinn.github.io/_drafts/2025-04-21-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 }
 {% endhighlight %}

-2. `precision_f64()`: This method is used when a job runs more or equal than 1 minute (60 seconds).
+2. `precision_f64()`: This method is used directly when a job runs more or equal than 1 minute (60 seconds).
 This function has the following signature:

 {% highlight rust %}
 pub fn precision_f64(x: f64, decimals: u32) -> f64 {